 17 That the man of God may be perfect [matured], thoroughly furnished [completely equipped] unto all good works.
 [Emphasis added]

 Therefore, you can relax about the idea that God is going to punish you for your sins.
 There will be consequences for your foolish decisions, but not God’s hand in punishment.
-Instead of being concerned about punishment from God, maintain a thankful spirit for the complete forgiveness He has provided, seeking to express that thanksgiving by a life obedience to His word as it is given to us, particularly through the writings of the apostle Paul.
+Instead of being concerned about punishment from God, maintain a thankful spirit for the complete forgiveness He has provided, seeking to express that thanksgiving by a life of obedience to His word as it is given to us, particularly through the writings of the apostle Paul.

-Reward: For what will God wish to reward you in eternity?
+Rewards: For what will God wish to reward you in eternity?

 Bible: What are we to think of Mark 16?